 People were encouraged to sing along in their cars to big cinematic numbers like Dirty Dancing’s (I’ve Had) The Time of My Life, but it was impossible to hear how many actually did.

-Then there was lucky licence plates – a game of bingo using peoples’ car registrations.
+Then there was lucky license plates – a game of bingo using peoples’ car registrations.

 It was made clear before the event that you weren’t allowed to toot your horn, but like social distancing on Bournemouth Beach, this was actively flouted.

-During the stand up comedy section of the evening’s entertainment, tooting was deployed instead of applause.
+During the stand up comedy section of the evening, tooting was deployed instead of applause.

-Comedy doesn’t work at a drive-in because it relies so heavily on the dynamic between crowd and comic.
+Comedy at a drive-in is problematic, because it relies so heavily on the dynamic between crowd and comic.

-Ivo Graham delivered his extremely self deprecating brand of stand up, and Andrew Maxwell played up to the strangeness of the situation, having never before done a gig where he couldn’t hear if the audience found the material funny or not.
+Ivo Graham delivered his self deprecating routine, and Andrew Maxwell played up to the strangeness of the situation, having never before done a gig where he couldn’t hear if the audience found the material funny or not.

-Orders could be made by scanning a QR code on your phone, and were delivered straight to your car by staff in face masks.
+Food orders could be made by scanning a QR code on your phone, and were delivered straight to your cars by staff in face masks.